Who Are the Unsung Heroes of Advertising?

 Not familiar with what a creative does?
 Then this writing niche needs explanation.

-Creatives help production companies, agencies and directors put their ideas into words.
-They develop concepts and get them ready to pitch, because even great ideas need polishing in order to be sold.
+Treatment writers (also known as creatives) help production companies, agencies and directors put their ideas into words.
+They develop concepts and get them ready to pitch.
+Because even great ideas need polishing in order to be sold.
 Production companies present these pitches, known as treatments, to those who hold the purse strings, usually brands.
-Creatives are ghostwriters.
+Treatment writers are ghostwriters.
 You won’t find their names in the credits.

+Once I’ve digested the brief, I chat with the director.
+I use my patented shrinking ray to get inside their head.
+From there I can pinpoint the best way to communicate their ideas, experience and personality.
+Then I turn all my notes into beautiful flowing prose.
 A good treatment bounds off the page.
 It creates a clear picture of the not-yet-made film.
 It’s well-researched and speaks directly to the reader.
 That reader might be the creative director of an advertising agency, the CEO of a large company or the boss of a record label.
-Treatments have the power to turn dreams into reality.
-I guess that makes me some kind of wizard.